-I think once I came off the weaning hormones, I then got the period hormones, needless to say it was gnarly and give yourself some grace!
+I think once I came off the weaning hormones, I then got the period hormones… needless to say it was gnarly and you need give yourself some grace!

 I watched a really good “weaning” highlight on instagram about it and some tips for general night weaning that helped a lot!

 Quick note, this blog may contain affiliate links.

 This means at no additional cost to you I can make a (small) commission if you decide to purchase.
 I promise I won’t ever recommend something I haven’t tried and loved.